SalmanMujtaba/Lyft-Carousel/README.md

 # Lyft-Carousel

-A desktop based carousel based on Lyft's.
+A simple carousel based on Lyft's homepage.
+I have used vanilla JS to create this.